Nyosef/ThatRightDealJobs/README.md

 ## Description

 This repository contains the source code and resources for the ThatRightDeal project.
+It uses Supabase PostgreSQL as a service database for data storage and retrieval.

 ## Getting Started